 Developments in interactive technologies are consistently reshaping the way we perceive and interface with the world around us.
 Accordingly, consumers, now more than ever, are exposed and able to access readily available information which empowers them to reassess their traditional beliefs and the way they interface with businesses.

 Any consequent shifts in consumer preferences ultimately relate to both sides of the same coin.
 On one side, the ability to understand the importance of change and to make decisions about where to invest/spend resources.
 On the other side, the realisation that businesses/corporations do not always have the customer’s best interests at heart, andthat more appealing alternatives may exist that better respond to their requirements, convenience and overall satisfaction.

 According to the 2017 Edelman Earned Brand study:

 “57% of consumers around the world will buy or boycott a brand solely because of its position on a social or political issue… with 30% saying that they make these belief-driven purchase decisions more than they did three years ago…”

-This further highlights a two key engagement driver:
+This study further highlights a two key engagement drivers:

 “the rising consumer expectation that brands will help solve societal problems…”